Time and Duration of Mediation Sessions:

 - Fees must be paid by: credit card, cash, cashier’s check, insurance company check or a check drawn on the bank account of a law firm.
 Checks should be made payable to Palter Stokley Sims PLLC.
 No other forms of payment will be accepted without prior written agreement of the Mediator.

 - Once a mediation has been scheduled, the parties may cancel or reschedule without penalty (in writing) up to two business days before the scheduled date.
 If a cancellation occurs within the two business days before the scheduled date, a cancellation fee of 50% of the daily or half-daily rate per party shall be incurred.
 Rescheduling within the two business days before the scheduled date will be subject to payment of any expense incurred by the Mediator due to the rescheduling (e.g. non-refundable travel expenses and cancellation/change fees, non-refundable space booking fees at a third-party location).

 Travel and Other Expenses:

-- The mediator is willing to travel to a third-party location to conduct the mediation, but travel time over one hour each way will be billed at $100 per hour.
+- If the parties agree that it makes more sense to mediate a case at a third-party location, the mediator is willing to travel to a third-party location to conduct the mediation, but travel time over one hour each way will be billed at $100 per hour.

 Note: The mediator’s role is as a neutral intermediary.
 The mediator is not acting and cannot act as an attorney or advocate for either or any parties involved in the dispute, nor will she or can she give legal advice.
 Both during the mediation process and upon completion of the mediation, the parties are strongly advised to obtain legal advice and review of any mediated settlement agreement before signing it.
 The parties understand that they are under no obligation to enter into and/or sign a mediated settlement agreement, and that they may take any extra time desired for additional consultation with independent legal counsel regarding the legality and effect of any such agreement.